jbollen/jbollen.github.io/_pages/about.md

 ---
 permalink: /
-title: "Complexity for the common good"
+title: "Understanding the complexity of human behavior"
 author_profile: true
 redirect_from:
   - /about/